demanuel/NewsUP/README.md

 -uploader: the email of the one who is uploading, so it can be later emailed for whoever sees the post.
 Usually this value is a bogus one.

 -newsgroup: newsgroups.
 You can have as many as you want.
 This will crosspost the file.

+-tmp: folder.
+Full path to were the temporary files (the 7zip and par2) will be written.
+If the path doesn't exist it will be the current folder.
+All the files are removed after upload.

 -par2: enable parity files creation.